 Trace elements can be essential or toxic.
 Trace element toxicity can occur as a result of occupational exposure, environmental exposure or iatrogenic toxicity.
 Any organ can be affected: the central nervous system, liver, kidneys, muscles or circulatory system.
 All elements can be toxic in excess.
-Those most commonly associated with toxicity include: aluminium, lead, arsenic, cadmium, mercury, thallium, barium, germanium, tellurium, tin, antimony, osmium, uranium.
+Those most commonly associated with toxicity include: aluminium, lead, arsenic, cadmium, mercury, and thallium.

-Sample Required EDTA (lavender top) or heparin (green top)
+Sample Required Whole Blood: EDTA Trace element tube (Royal blue cap), EDTA (lavender top) or heparin (green top) Urine: sterile universal